tgroshon/tommygroshong.com/content/posts/engineering-perspective-on-good-software.md

 expunge it from their brains so fast that it dislodges all the neighboring bad ideas that nested nearby.

-You don't ship a feature you know is broken, it will just upset your users when they realize it doesn't work.
-You cut the broken feature from the release until it works; i.e. reduce the scope.
-You don't even ship a 1/2 broken feature.
+Don't ship a feature you know is broken, it will just upset your users when they realize it doesn't work.
+Instead, cut the broken feature from the release until it works; i.e. reduce the scope.
+Don't ship a 1/2 broken feature.
 Instead, you cut the parts that don't work and ship only the 1/2 that does work;
 i.e. reduce the scope.
-Ideas that cutting *Quality* can be advantageous for short-term gain is ridiculous; what you really want is to cut scope.
+Ideas that cutting *Quality* can be advantageous for short-term scope, time, or resource gain are ridiculous.
+When *Quality* is on the table, the lever you should be adjusting is scope.

 ### Delivery: The Magic Unicorn